-Tech industry is buzzing with keywords called Artificial Intelligence (AI) and Machine Learning (ML).
-However, still there is lots of confusion due to different perceptions of people towards these buzzwords.
+The Tech industry is buzzing with keywords called Artificial Intelligence (AI) and Machine Learning (ML).
+However, still there is a lot of confusion due to different perceptions of people towards these buzzwords.
 So, before we share any other thing, let us discuss the actual difference between these emerging technologies.

 The best example of Artificial Intelligence is autonomous or self-driving cars that require human intelligence, such as visual perception, speech recognition, decision-making, and translation between machine learning language to understand the situation and perform accordingly.

 While on the other hand, “Machine Learning is an application of artificial intelligence that facilitates systems with the ability to learn data automatically and improve themselves from the experience without being programmed.”